elementary-Inc/blog/_posts/2024/2024-12-31-os-8-available-now.md

 The links section of App Info pages has also been redesigned, featuring colorful iconography and an expanded set of supported links.
 We now show a Sponsor link for apps who monetize outside of AppCenter and we show a link directly to the app's source code for apps that provide it.

 Plus we've made a ton of cleanups, bug fixes, and performance improvements, especially around updates.
-And AppCenter now starts much faster thanks to [Leonhard](https://github.com/leolost2605).
+And AppCenter now starts much faster

 # Staying Up to Date

 Instead of being a part of updates in AppCenter, system updates now live in the System page of System Settings.
 The new updates mechanism is super fast and includes an option to download updates automatically.
-It will also let you know explicity if security updates are part of the updates package.
+It will also let you know explicitly if security updates are part of the updates package.

 <figure markdown="1">
 ![Operating System view of System Settings](/images/{{ page.slug }}/settings-system.png)